GraphBLAS/LAGraph/rtdocs/introduction.rst

 ============

 A graph is a set of vertices and a set of edges between them.
-This pair of sets sets leads directly to the familiar picture of a graph as a set of dots connected by arcs (an undirected graphs) or arrows (a directed graph).
+This pair of sets leads directly to the familiar picture of a graph as a set of dots connected by arcs (an undirected graphs) or arrows (a directed graph).
 You can also represent a graph in terms of matrices.
 Usually, this is done with an adjacency matrix where the rows and columns correspond to the vertices and the non-empty